 - Vocal versatility

-It bears repeating – only your most fully developed characters make the cut.
-If you have just 5 excellent ones, that’s fine.
-Don’t pad out your reel with under-cooked characters!
+Only your most fully developed characters should make the cut.
+If you have just five excellent ones, that’s fine.
+Don’t pad out your reel with under-cooked characters for the sake of it!
 You’ll end up diluting the excellence of the others.
-If you know your characters so well that you can read a cereal packet as them, then they’re ready to go.
+If you know your characters so well that you can read the back of a cereal box as them, then they’re ready to go.

-Many voice agents want to hear a commercial demo (in addition to a specialist demo like animation) before they’ll consider taking you on.
+Many voice agents want to hear a commercial demo (in addition to a specialist demo, like animation) before they’ll consider taking you on.
 Commercials are their bread and butter, so if they require a commercial demo, you’ll need to make sure your skills are up to it and get one produced.
-But that’s another article…

-Once you’ve secured a voice agent, they will contact you about animation castings.
-Initially your reel will be submitted, but you may also be asked to record an audition before you meet with the producer for a call back.
+Once you’ve secured a voice agent, they’ll contact you about animation castings.
+Initially, your reel will be submitted, but you may also be asked to record an audition before you meet with the producer for a callback.
 Once you’ve been cast in a role, you can be sure that you’ll be called upon to perform various other incidental characters, so be ready to create fresh character voices on the spot.